 Transfer of Assets Between Spouses

 For example, when you buy stock shares from your spouse, the cost of that stock (for you) has risen.
-However, you'll still be taxed based on the capital gain earned between the time you and your spouse purchased the stock at the original price and when you sell.
+But you'll still be taxed based on the capital gains earned between the time you and your spouse bought the stock at the original price and when you sell.
 Meanwhile, your ex-spouse doesn't need to pay taxes on the money you paid to buy the stock from him or her.

 Taxes on Selling Your Home